The Criterion Collection Is Taking Its Beloved Video Closet on the Road

 Last month, the sight of an 18-foot delivery van, labeled “The Criterion Closet” and containing all 1,500 celebrated film titles from renowned distributor the Criterion Collection, set social media atwitter.
 This week, comedian-actor Bill Hader officially announced that the company is celebrating its 40th anniversary by taking its fabled film cache on the road.
 It will debut at Lincoln Center on September 28, just in time for opening night at the New York Film Festival.

 Two years later, Laurie Anderson also selected The Magician.
 “You know, I was going to make music for this thing,” said the artist-musician in her segment.
+“Somebody had asked me to do that for some weird version of it.”
 Meanwhile, after first pulling the cult classic horror film The Blob (1958), filmmaker and art collector John Waters said, “Let’s get a little arty,” selecting storied Italian director Federico Fellini’s (1963).
 “We used to take LSD and see his movies all the time,” Waters added.
 Dutch photographer and filmmaker Anton Corbijn, on the other hand, included Midnight Cowboy (1969) among his colorful selections.

 The Criterion Collection launched in 1984, with the release of special laser disc editions of Citizen Kane (1941) and King Kong (1933).
 Since then, the Collection has stockpiled and distributed thousands of the most important films ever made.
-It has included numerous art-related titles, such as the JMW Turner biopic Mr. Turner (2014); Miranda July‘s debut film, Me And You And Everyone We Know (2005), and three projects by artist Julian Schnabel: Basquiat (1986), Before Night Falls (2000), and At Eternity’s Gate (2018).
+It has included numerous art-related titles over the years, such as Miranda July‘s debut film, Me And You And Everyone We Know (2005), and Laura Poitras’s ode to Nan Goldin’s activism, All The Beauty and the Bloodshed (2022).

 The Criterion Closet, which houses physical copies of the full collection, has become somewhat of an urban legend.
 Fans have questioned if it’s really a closet, and where it might be.
 Yes, it’s real, and it’s in New York.